samarkamat/hyrstgeard/README.md

 * Orc (_?)
 * Republic / Meritocracy: Each village's chieftain fights for his right to lead.
 All chieftains meet to set nation-wide policy and law.
 One of them is selected as chairman and arbiter of disputes.

-#### Republic of Tripoli
+#### City-state Tripoli, and surrrounding metropolitan sprawl
 * Elvish (Russian)
-* Constructed vertically on 3 cocentric circular platforms, each smaller than the one below.
+* City itself is constructed vertically on 3 cocentric circular platforms, each smaller than the one below.
-    * The "Ground" level is home to the common folks, merchants, and the hero guild.
+    * The "Ground" level is home to the common folks, merchants, and the hero guild, which is the only form of law enforcement.
+There are temples here that the clergy run.
+But this is also the most diverse and secular part of the city.
-    * The "Middle" level is home to the academia, artisan guilds, and the standard clergy
+    * The "Middle" level is home to the academia, artisan guilds, and most of the clergy
     * The "Upper" tier houses the main temple, the Volkhev (religious leader),  the highest order of paladins and clerics
-* Ultimately a theocracy: elected officials work alongside clergy of Elhonna, the goddess of life, but the government is overseen by the abbot of the temple
+* Ultimately a theocracy: elected officials work alongside clergy of Elhonna, the goddess of life, but the government is overseen by the Volkhev of the temple

 #### Hooman Kingdom (Name TBD)
 * Common (English)